Brad Tavares

-Bradley Kaipo Sarbida Tavares (born December 21, 1987) is an American professional mixed martial artist.
-Tavares currently competes in the middleweight division for the Ultimate Fighting Championship (UFC).
-A professional since 2007, Tavares fought in local promotions before joining the UFC's The Ultimate Fighter 11 in 2010.
+Bradley Kaipo Sarbida Tavares (born December 21, 1987) is an American professional mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2007, Tavares fought in regional promotions before joining the UFC's The Ultimate Fighter 11 in 2010.

 High school career

 Tavares excelled in high school athletics at Waiakea High School competing in football and in track and field.
 After high school, he worked as a ramp agent for Hawaiian Airlines.
 He was 19 when he first fought as a professional.

 Mixed martial arts career

 Early career

 Tavares started his MMA career in 2007 in his home state of Hawaii, compiling a record of 5–0, with three technical knockouts and two submission wins.
-He originally started training with MMAD (Mixed Martial Arts Development) ran by the likes of Randy Leuder, Brandon Wolff (UFC), and Rob Hesia.
+He originally started training with Universal Combat Sports in Pearl City, Hawaii, where he competed In Got Skills, then fought his first MMA match in Farrington High School in Kalihi where he got a first round KO, there he got approached by MMAD to train there, MMAD (Mixed Martial Arts Development) ran by the likes of Randy Leuder, Brandon Wolff (UFC), and Rob Hesia.
 He still returns home to Hawaii to train with HQ MMA when not training at Xtreme Couture in Las Vegas.